Attack tree (TCP)

 High

-Compromises software used to manage BGP networks for unauthorized access.
+Compromises software used to manage BGP networks for unauthorised access.

 Medium